iTwenty/personal-website/content/posts/06-swiftui-drawerview-p2/index.md

 - Drawer should interact with our finger's movement:
     - If we move finger right, drawer should slide in by corresponding amount.
     - If we move finger left, drawer should slide out by corresponding amount.
-- If we release our finger, drawer should either open or close completely depending on either:
+- If we release our finger, drawer should snap to open or closed state depending on:
-    - How fast our drag was.
+    - How fast our drag was OR
     - How far did we drag our finger.

 Check the video in the introduction of [this post]({{< ref "/posts/05-swiftui-drawerview-p1/index.md" >}}) to get an idea of the drag interaction we are aiming for.

-The actual SwiftUI boilerplate code required to achieve this functionality is fairly small.
-Our main focus is going to be the math behind the drag interaction.

 ### Represent fractional open/closed states